-- Dogs are kept on a leash at all times and close to the adult (within 1 metre) to ensure the safety of children and to consider those children who are anxious around animals - Students have been reminded to ask before patting a dog.
+- Dogs are kept on a leash at all times and close to the adult (within 1 metre) to ensure the safety of children and to consider those children who are anxious around animals.
+Extendable leashes are to be held in a fixed manner. - Students have been reminded to ask before patting a dog.
 The adult is to remain in charge of the dog (ie holding the leash) and closely supervise any contact between children and the dog. - Dogs stay with an adult at all times, not tied up and left alone while children are taken to classrooms - Dogs remain outside of buildings and classrooms keep away from entrances and exits to allow foot traffic to pass easily - Dogs are not permitted inside the ELC gates